 In order to succeed, it is necessary to prove that the statement:

-was defamatory – for example suggests the Claimant is dishonest, guilty of a crime, incompetent or corrupt
+- is defamatory – for example suggests the Claimant is dishonest, guilty of a crime, incompetent or corrupt

-referred to the Claimant
+- refers to the Claimant

-was published to a third party (not just to the Claimant)
+- has been published to a third party (not just to the Claimant)

 Defences to a Claim

 There are a range of defences available to this type of claim:

 - Publication on a matter of public interest – responsible journalism